SonnyBat/linux-notes/01-linux-fundamentals.md

 A collection of Linux fundamentals learned while studying cybersecurity.

-This document covers essential Linux commands used for navigating systems, viewing information, managing users, and interacting with files.
+This document covers essential Linux commands used for navigating systems, viewing information, managing users, interacting with files, and using common shell operators.

 ---